benbaptist/minecraft-wrapper/documentation/entity.rst

 **def countActiveEntities(self)**

-        return a count of all entities.
+        return an integer count of all entities.